top of page

 12:30 pm SHEROES CAFE

-From the fort area, you can get a rickshaw to Sheroes Cafe, which isn't too far from the Taj Mahal, which is one of the best places to visit in Agra.
+From the fort area, you can get a rickshaw to Sheroes Cafe, which isn't too far from the Taj Mahal, and it is one of the best places to visit in Agra.

 Sheroes Hangout is run by women who are victims of acid attacks, often at the hands of their own families.
 It was opened in 2014 and has been empowering female survivors ever since.